 d.
 Total award amount per year is a minimum of $4,000 to be given as two $1,000 awards to two students per semester.

 e.
-The award will be determined by the Miller College of Business scholarship committee.
-The student(s) will submit a 1000-word minimum letter outlining the following:
+The award will be determined by the CICS Center Director and the Master of Arts in Career and Technical Education Program Director.
+The student(s) will submit answers outlining the following (1000 word minimum):

 i.
 Statement describing your professional background